libreATM/docs/How_to_Install_libreATM_on_a_Skyhook_from_scratch.md

 * Reboot? yes

 ## System configuration ##
-Unplug the keyboard and display.
+* Unplug the keyboard and display.
 Plug the tablet and bill validator USB cables.
-Connect to the raspberry using ssh from now on.
+* Connect to the raspberry using ssh.

 ###  Firmware update ###
 ~~~